webpack/webpack.js.org/src/content/plugins/module-concatenation-plugin.md

 ## Optimization Bailouts

 As the article explains, webpack attempts to achieve partial scope hoisting.
 It will merge modules into a single scope but cannot do so in every case.
 If webpack cannot merge a module, the two alternatives are Prevent and Root.
-Prevent means the module must be in its own scope.
+Prevent means the module must be in it's own scope.
 Root means a new module group will be created.
 The following conditions determine the outcome:

 Condition                                     | Outcome
 --------------------------------------------- | --------